HETAS Technical Notes & Guidance

 Types of Work HETAS Registrants can Notify

 Appliances, flues, chimneys are the most commonly notified works.
-In the last year the Government Department DCLG has changed the standard wording for notifications – where an installer has the necessary qualifications/experience, he/she may notify from the list below.
+In the last year the Government Department MHCLG has changed the standard wording for notifications – where an installer has the necessary qualifications/experience, he/she may notify from the list below.
 N.B.
 The provision of (or building of) masonry chimneys must go through the local authority Building Control Department:-